 • Pulmonary edema

-How to Reduce Risks Associated with Flammable Vapours
+How to Reduce Risks with Something that is Highly Flammable

 As we’ve detailed in this post, exposure to these highly flammable vapours can cause a range of acute and chronic health symptoms — including the risk of fatality.
 To reduce exposure, it’s crucial that stringent handling and storage practices are implemented in the laboratory.
 And a key safety measure is the storage of flammable chemicals in compliant flammable cabinets.
 As per the requirements of Safety in Laboratories (AS 2243), the cabinet must provide protection against spills, incompatible substances and impact damage.
 It must also be engineered and constructed to allow staff time to evacuate the building or action firefighting equipment, in the event of a fire.